 When placed on the store, either Google’s Play Store or Apple’s App Store, these apps usually don’t have any malware elements within them.
 However, they often receive the code injection either as part of an update or via a security flaw exploit.

 Because the code injection usually happens after the software has been installed, it bypasses the security measures used by the app platform.
 And of course because this malicious code has been injected without the user’s knowledge, it will usually evade detection.

 The tell-tale signs that you may have downloaded an app containing malware may include: unusual pop up ads, even if you aren’t running an app; battery losing power quicker than usual; strange icons in your app drawer or disappearing icons.

-A common method for malware to be injected into your web browser is by adding malicious code to add-ons or extensions using drive-by downloads.
-This cunning tactic forces code injection by either hiding the malware element within an clickable unit, such as an ad or button on the page; or worse still, the site simply runs the executable code and installs on your browser with no action from the user.
+A common method for malware to be injected into your web browser is by drive-by downloads, This cunning tactic forces code injection by either hiding the malware element within an clickable unit, such as an ad or button on the page; or worse still, the site simply runs the executable code and installs on your browser with no action from the user.

 Browser malware can also come from extensions or add-ons, which can easily contain malicious code.

 As we mentioned above, some websites can contain malware elements which can make them vectors for malware injection attacks.